StillScripts/plasmic-demo/README.md

 A full page demo is contained in `pages/plasmic.tsx`.
 This uses a Plasmic page for all the content on the page.

+The page `pages/plasmic-host.tsx` is used for registering local components to the Plasmic project.

 The design I created in Plasmic is based on this [Apple page](https://www.apple.com/au/iphone-13-pro/)

 ## Live Demo